pboling/debug_logging/README.md

   config.colorized_chain_for_method = false # e.g. ->(colorized_string) { colorized_string.red.on_blue.underline }
   config.colorized_chain_for_class = false # e.g. ->(colorized_string) { colorized_string.colorize(:light_blue ).colorize( :background => :red) }
   config.add_invocation_id = true # identify a method call uniquely in a log, pass a proc for colorization, e.g. ->(colorized_string) { colorized_string.light_black }
-  config.ellipsis = ' ✂️ …'.freeze
+  config.ellipsis = " ✂️ …".freeze
   config.mark_scope_exit = true # Only has an effect if benchmarking is off, since benchmarking always marks the scope exit config.add_payload = false # or a proc which will be called to print the payload config.payload_max_length = 1000